Registrations for the Spring 2023 round of Habitat Heroes are open from 1-23 July 2023.

 - Learn how to plan and develop a small wildlife garden.

-- Receive free plants and advice on designing your mini habitat garden from landscape experts.
+- Receive 40 free plants (tube stock) and advice on designing your mini habitat garden from landscape experts.

 - Get to know local residents with similar interests.